arturo-lang/benchmarks/README.md

 This repository hosts the main benchmarking tools & data for [**Arturo**](https://github.com/arturo-lang/arturo) itself.

-The main scripts are supposed to run automatically @ 21:00 UTC, on a daily basis (if there are new commits to main repo, following the latest benchmarks), after re-building Arturo's master branch from scratch in *release* mode on a *fresh-spawn/vanilla* DigitalOcean droplet (c-4) with the following specifications:
+The main scripts are supposed to run automatically @ 21:00 UTC, on a daily basis (only if there are new commits to the main repo following the latest benchmarks), after re-building Arturo's master branch from scratch in *release* mode on a *fresh-spawn/vanilla* DigitalOcean droplet (c-4) with the following specifications:

 - CPU-optimized
 - 4 vCPUs